jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >
 >Do not start the discussion until I have introduced the first topic.

-Here are some sample topics:
+Here are some sample conversation topics:
 * What is the nature of universe for each of you?
 * What obstacles did you encounter when presenting your new ideas?
 * You've each changed how we view the universe.
 Do you have any thoughts on how our view of the universe might change again?